bufbuild-ru/docs/docs/bsr/admin/instance/user-lifecycle/index.md

     "https://${PRIVATE_BSR_HOSTNAME}/buf.alpha.registry.v1alpha1.OrganizationService/RemoveOrganizationGroup"
 ```

-Members don't need to logout or login when a group is removed—they're removed from the organization immediately.
+Members don't need to logout or login when a group is removed — they're removed from the organization immediately.